 *To register if you are using a computer or other device on-campus or off-campus, go to https://myaccount.nytimes.com/verification/edupass:

-Registered students, faculty, and staff will have online access to the New York Times from anywhere and on any device (computer, phone, tablet).
+Registered students, faculty, and staff will have online access to the New York Times from anywhere and on any device (desktop or laptop computer, smartphone, tablet--including via smartphone and tablet apps).

-In addition, access to the content of every print edition of The New York Times from 1851 through 1980 is available via the TimesMachine, an interactive digital version of The New York Times print archive.
-The TimesMachine allows users to read the complete print editions of The New York Times as they originally appeared--with every article provided in a legible, linkable, and shareable fashion.
-While searching is possible within individual issues of the paper, it is not possible to search across different issues of The New York Times in TimesMachine.
+In addition, access to the content of every print edition of the New York Times from 1851 through 2002 is available via the TimesMachine, an interactive digital version of the New York Times print archive.
+The TimesMachine allows users to read the complete print editions of the New York Times as they originally appeared--with every article provided in a legible, linkable, and shareable fashion.
+While searching is possible within individual issues of the paper, it is not possible to search across different issues of the New York Times in TimesMachine.

 The site license also provides access to some special content aimed at higher education: http://NYTimes.com/edu (to get initial access to the education web site, you may need to register--use the option at the top right hand corner of the screen; if you register, be sure to use your Grinnell College email address; the password you choose for the education web site can be different than the password used for the New York Times academic site license).

-I already have a subscription to the New York Times (purchased through the Bookstore or directly) that includes online access; does the College site license affect that personal subscription?
+I already have a subscription to the New York Times that includes online access; does the College site license affect that personal subscription?

 No, it doesn’t.
 Your personal subscription and the College site license are separate.
 Your options are the following: